Technical data of LED lamps

 · CRI / RA – COLOUR REPRODUCTION

-In some areas, the colour rendering property of lighting plays a major role, e.g. in galleries, salesrooms or even in laboratories and technical areas.
-Sunlight and incandescent lamps with their uniform full spectrum achieve a CRI (colour rendering index) of 100, which means that all spectral colours are present with equal distribution and objects are naturally rendered in the correct colour.
+In some areas, the colour rendering property of lighting plays a major role, e.g. in salesrooms, gastronomy, etc. Sunlight and incandescent lamps with their uniform full spectrum achieve a CRI (colour rendering index) of 100, which means that all spectral colours are present with equal distribution and objects are naturally rendered in the correct colour.
 LED lamps, however, do not have a continuous spectrum and do not reach the maximum value.
 With many technical refinements and tricks, however, they can come close.
-The higher the specified value, the better the colour rendering of a LED lamp.
+The higher the value, the better the colour rendering of the illuminated object.
 If natural colour rendering plays a special role, high-quality LED lamps with at least CRI >85 should be purchased.

 · THE EU ENERGY LABLE